 - What is a royal name for a girl?

-- What are some baby girl names that mean princess?
+- Which girl names mean princess?

 What is a beautiful princess name?